MicrosoftDocs/win32/desktop-src/Power/pbt-apmsuspend.md

 ---
-Description: 'Notifies applications that the computer is about to enter a suspended state.' ms.assetid: '61b177a0-4cff-4740-bed8-a46c06c43be8'
+Description: Notifies applications that the computer is about to enter a suspended state. ms.assetid: 61b177a0-4cff-4740-bed8-a46c06c43be8
-title: 'PBT\_APMSUSPEND event'
+title: PBT\_APMSUSPEND event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PBT\_APMSUSPEND event